 - At Petaluma Adobe State Historic Park, just a 15-minute drive from Sonoma Plaza, your family can explore genuine adobe ranch buildings from the mid-19th century (once the headquarters for General Vallejo’s agricultural empire).

-Authentic period furniture and equipment fills the rooms.
+The rooms are filled with authentic period furniture and equipment.
 Cattle hides dry on racks, saddles stand ready on mounts, branding irons rest on a table.
 Lariats lay curled beside a powder horn, rope-soled shoes rest atop a sheepskin.
 Red-shouldered hawks fly overhead, and coyotes and foxes can be spotted in the grasslands.

 The park is beautifully situated amid quiet farmland and oak-studded hills.
 Shaded picnic areas practically beg you to bring a picnic and enjoy the view.